 You may also mark your ball by holding a club on the ground right behind or right next to the ball.

 Who Cares How Your Mark Your Golf Ball?

-Well, in fun golf on the weekend with your girlfriends or your man, no one cares.
+Well, in fun weekend golf with your girlfriends or your man, no one cares.

-However, if you are playing in a ladies’ day event where there’s cash on the line, a guest day with prizes, or an actual tournament event, then you may very well incur a penalty out if you’re marking your ball wrong.
+However, if you’re playing in a ladies’ day event where there’s cash on the line, a guest day with prizes, or an actual tournament event, then you may very well incur a penalty if you’re marking your ball wrong.

 Should You Mark Your Golf Ball By Placing Your Marker In Front Of or Behind The Ball?

 According to Southern California Golf Association, this is a way that some golfers can either knowingly or unknowingly cheat.

 I’ve actually seen some women put their marker in one place to pick up their ball, but then put the ball closer to the hole when they go to replace their ball.

 You should place your marker immediately behind the ball or to the left or right of it.

 BUT if sometimes you place it to the right of your ball, and sometimes behind it, then you’re in danger of making a mistake and inadvertently advancing your ball closer to the hole when you’re ready to replace your ball and putt.